Mr Ross Little

 Personal profile

 Ross leads a module on the Criminology and Criminal Justice programme focussing on Young People and the Criminal Justice System.
 He also leads our Learning in Prison and Probation Network, part of the Research Institute for Criminology Community Education and Social Justice.
 Ross has designed courses with prison to bring together students in prison and students at De Montfort University for shared higher education study experiences.
-He is undertaking his PhD by concurrent publications to further understanding about pedagogy and prison education.
+He is undertaking his PhD by concurrent publications to further understanding about pedagogy, in prison and beyond.

 He is committed to understanding how the criminal justice system works from the perspective of people involved in it, including children and younger people.
-He is Deputy Chair of the Board of Trustees for The National Association for Youth Justice.
+He is a Trustee for The National Association for Youth Justice, having previously served as Chair for three years.

-Prior to life as a lecturer, Ross developed considerable experience working in a wide range of roles across academic criminological research (University of Leicester), research consultancy (Ecorys) youth work policy and practice (National Youth Agency) and as part of a national youth justice participation project at The Howard League for Penal Reform.
+Prior to life as a lecturer, Ross developed considerable experience working in a wide range of roles across academic criminological research (University of Leicester), research consultancy (Ecorys) youth work policy and practice (National Youth Agency) and on a national youth justice participation project at The Howard League for Penal Reform.

 Research group affiliations